The Secret to Healing your Skin

 - Remove makeup at night.
 I have been using oil makeup remover ever since that funny story when I was 17.
 There are a lot of excellent oil removers out there but if you don’t have one, use a natural one like coconut oil or sweet almond oil.

 - Natural vs. chemical.
 I have tried both making my own skincare and manufactured products.
 Natural, hypoallergenic, honest, clean, pure?
 They are marketing terms that don’t mean anything specific.
-Natural products work because of the natural properties and ingredients.
+Natural products work because of their natural properties and ingredients.
 I like it when they are combined with science to make it really work.
-My favorite skincare brand that has kept my skin blemish-free is Allies of Skin.
-I have a special discount code of 20% off with code ‘LIV20’
+My favorite skincare brand that has made my skin healthy, radiant, and blemish-free is Allies of Skin.
+While they are known for their cutting-edge ingredients and efficacy they are also clean with sustainable packaging like opal glass.
+I have a special discount code of 20% off with code ‘LIV20’ sitewide for both AOS and PSA products.
+Simply create an account and enjoy this special discount on multiple purchases (because we know once is not enough:)

 - Laser treatments.
 Non-invasive for scar and spot removal.
 I find that IPL helps with resurfacing healthy skin but remember, your skin health is connected to your physical and emotional health, so laser is a temporary surface solution.

 - Nutrition.
 I believe nutrition coupled with exercise to be the ultimate beauty secret!
-Healthy fats, seeds, green leafy vegetables are not just nutritious but are great for your hair, skin, and nails too.
+Healthy fats, seeds, and green leafy vegetables are not just nutritious but are great for your hair, skin, and nails too.
 Cut out processed foods and you will literally glow from the inside out because your body both inside and out will be a vision of health.
+Here is my belief on how to have a healthy relationship with food.

 - Dr. Andrew Weil books